This healthy Irish lamb and vegetable broth recipe comes directly from Ireland's food board, Bord Bia.

 Bord Bia's Quality Kitchen

-Bord Bia's Quality Kitchen has a large collection of recipes, a combination of both traditional and modern recipes, from party snacks and starters to main courses and desserts for every occasion.
-The emphasis is on lean meat and poultry, fresh fish and eggs, combined with high fiber fruit and vegetables, lots of fresh herbs for added flavor, and much less dependence on high-fat sauces or too much salt.
+Bord Bia's Quality Kitchen has a large collection of recipes, a mix of traditional and modern dishes, from party snacks and starters to main courses and desserts for every occasion.
+The emphasis is on lean meat and poultry, fresh fish and eggs, high-fiber fruit and vegetables, lots of fresh herbs for added flavor, and much less reliance on high-fat sauces or too much salt.

-So whether the time factor, the budget, healthy eating, or just delicious meals are your concern, there are lots for you to enjoy.
+So whether the time factor, the budget, healthy eating, or just delicious meals are your concerns, there is plenty for you to enjoy.